PyO3/pyo3/guide/src/class/object.md

 * `"{:?}"` -> `"{:?}", self`

 *Note: Depending upon the format string you use, this may require implementation of the `Display` or `Debug` traits for the given Rust types.*
+*Note: the pyclass args `name` and `rename_all` are incompatible with the shorthand format string and will raise a compile time error.*

 ```rust
 # use pyo3::prelude::*;